rebeccapowell/aspire-temporal-three/README.md

 - `InfinityFlow.Aspire.Temporal` spins up a Temporal dev server via Aspire so there is no separate install.
 - `Temporalio` and the `Temporalio.Extensions.*` packages provide the .NET SDK and OpenTelemetry wiring.
 - `Aspire.StackExchange.Redis` configures Redis and exposes a connection string for dependent projects.
+We use it to cache key identifiers shared by the API, Worker and Seeder.
-- `AzureKeyVaultEmulator.Client` plus `AzureKeyVaultEmulator.Aspire.Hosting` stand up a local Key Vault.
+- `AzureKeyVaultEmulator.Aspire.Hosting` runs the emulator. `AzureKeyVaultEmulator.Client` and `Azure.Security.KeyVault.Secrets` let each service access it.

 These pieces let us run Temporal, Redis and the emulator entirely from the Aspire host, keeping setup simple.